ramblingsofadev/docs/introduction.md

 In `createUser()`, Aphiria uses [content negotiation](content-negotiation.md) to deserialize the request body to a `Credentials` object.
 Likewise, Aphiria determines how to serialize the `User` from `getUser()` to whatever format the client wants (eg JSON or XML).
 This is all done with zero configuration of your plain-old PHP objects (POPOs).

-To use these endpoints, we'll need to include a [binder](dependency-injection.md#binders) so that an instance of `IUserService` can be injected into the controller, and we need to define our routes.
-You can centrally configure all of these parts of your user domain in a [module](configuration.md#modules).
+To use these endpoints, we'll need to include a [binder](dependency-injection.md#binders) so that an instance of `IUserService` can be injected into the controller.
+You can use a [module](configuration.md#modules) to accomplish this.

 ```php
 final class UserModule implement IModule